HermannKroll/NarrativeIntelligence/README.md

 # Web Server Deployment
 The project builds upon Django which uses gunicorn as a local web server.
 However, gunicorn should not be used as a live web service.
-That is why a reverse proxy should be used to serve the data.
+That is why a reverse proxy should be used to serve the static data and forward request to the local gunicorn.

 ## Deploy a reverse proxy
 We used nginx.